nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Help is also shown if you enter an incorrect command e.g. `abcd`

 #### Adding a task: `add`
-Adds a task to the task management tool<br>
+Adds a task to the task management<br>
-Format: `add TASK d/DESCRIPTION t/TITLE dd/DUE_DATE i/INTERVAL ti/TIME_INTERVAL ...`
+Format: `add TASK d/DESCRIPTION sd/START_DATE dd/DUE_DATE i/INTERVAL ti/TIME_INTERVAL ...`

 > Tasks can have any number of tags (including 0)

 Examples:
-* `add Homework d/ProgrammingEx1 t/Software Engineering dd/06102016 i/7 , `
+* `add Homework d/ProgrammingEx1 dd/06102016 i/7`

 #### Finding task : `find`
 Shows a list of upcoming task in the task management tool.<br>